raghavendrajain/Target-Manipulation/README.txt

 A sample means using a combination of Action and Functional feature.
 A total of 3 samples are used in this code.

+I implemented my software in SIGVerse which enables target manipulation using different pre-programmed actions and knowledge of functional feartures.
+Robot manipulates target using three actions 1: Contract Arm, 2: Slide Left 3: Pull Diagonally with three functional features i) Horizontal part ii) Vertical part iii)corner.

+The code enables robot to manipulate target object several times using different samples, simulatenouly.
+A sample means using a combination of Action and Functional feature.
+For each sample six manipulation trials are taken.
+In each manipulation trial, a force of a varying magnitude is applied to the tool.
+Position and orientation control of tool and target object is used, after the object comes to rest.

 The visualization of tool and its dynamics shape is different.
-That is the problem.
+That is the only problem.
-Otherwise, its a SUCCESS too!

 --------------------------------
 How to run the code ?